andrewbaxter/spaghettinuum/readme.md

 2. Do `cargo install openpgp-card-tools` which installs `opgpcard`
 3. Do `opgpcard list`, which should show your card with an id like `0006:123456789`
 4. Install a new private key by doing `opgpcard admin --card 0006:123456789 generate cv25519` with the default `12345678` admin PIN (at the moment, only Ed25519 is supported so to get that you must use `cv25519`).
 Alternatively you can use Sequoia or something to generate a key then do `opgpcard admin --card XYZ import` instead, if you want to back up your identity.
 By the way, Sequoia is super cool and the people who work on it are equally amazing.
-5. Do `spagh_cli list-card-identities` to confim it's detected and get the identity for the card ID (required for publishing)
+5. Do `spagh-cli list-card-identities` to confim it's detected and get the identity for the card ID (required for publishing)

 The card must be plugged into the server so the server can sign publications.